Severe Thunderstorm Warning Issued For Windsor Essex

 windsoriteDOTca News Staff

-Environment Canada has issued a severe thunderstorm warning for Windsor and Essex County.

-At 4:17 p.m.
-EDT, Environment Canada meteorologists are tracking a cluster of severe thunderstorms capable of producing very strong wind gusts, up to nickel size hail and heavy rain.
+At 3:57 p.m.
+EDT, Environment Canada meteorologists are tracking a cluster of dangerous thunderstorms capable of producing very strong wind gusts and up to golf ball size hail.

-This cluster of severe thunderstorms is located from 11 kilometres north of Tecumseh to 15 kilometres southwest of Amherstburg, moving east at 50 km/h.
+This cluster of severe thunderstorms is over southwestern Ontario, moving east at 40 km/h.

-Hazard: 90 km/h wind gusts and nickel size hail and locally heavy rainfall.
+Hazard: Golf ball size hail and 110 km/h wind gusts.
+A tornado is also possible.

 All about watches and warnings: